hyperjumptech/monika/docs/src/pages/tutorial/run-using-microsoft-teams-notification.md

 title: Run using Microsoft Teams Notification
 ---

-This article will show you how to integrate Monika with Microsoft Teams using Incoming Webhook so that when there is a Monika incidents or recoveries alert, your team will be notified via existing Microsoft Teams channels.
+This tutorial will show you how to integrate Monika with Microsoft Teams using Incoming Webhook so that when there is a Monika incidents or recoveries alert, your team will be notified via existing Microsoft Teams channels.
 So, without further ado:

 ## Setup Microsoft Teams Incoming Webhook